tedneward/Azgaarnoth/Creatures/Cattle.md

 >- **Languages** --
 >- **Challenge** 1/2
 >___
->***Stench.***.
-Any creature other than a stench kow that starts its turn within 5 feet of the stench kow must succeed on a DC 12 Constitution saving throw or be poisoned until the start of the creature's next turn.
+>***Stench.*** Any creature other than a stench kow that starts its turn within 5 feet of the stench kow must succeed on a DC 12 Constitution saving throw or be poisoned until the start of the creature's next turn.
 On a successful saving throw, the creature is immune to the Stench of all stench kows for 1 hour.
 >
 >#### Actions
->***Gore.***.
-Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
+>***Gore.*** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 7 (1d6 + 4) piercing damage.
 If the stench kow moved at least 20 feet straight toward the target immediately before the hit, the target takes an extra 7 (2d6) piercing damage.
 >